 Madang province has many of the country's highest peaks and a broad ethnic diversity.
 Madang has been labeled "the prettiest town in the South Pacific" due to its palm-rimmed beaches, offshore islands, and lovely parks, all set against a rugged mountain backdrop.
 We have a full day of driving today, with several interesting stops along the way including an arts and crafts center and Yonki Hydro Dam.
 We will enjoy lunch enroute at a sugar plantation.

 Day 9: Madang

-This morning we visit the Madang local market, Kalibobo light house, Madang Museum and arts gallery.
+This morning we visit the Madang local market, Kalibobo light house, and Madang Museum and Arts Gallery.
 This afternoon we visit the Balek Wildlife Sanctuary, home of an interesting sulphur creek pouring out of a limestone formation.
 The creek is filled with turtles, eels and fish.
 The creek is said to cure illnesses by the local people.
 The park also has a variety of tropical trees and plants, hot springs and sulphur caves.
-Following our visit to the Sanctuary, we visit the local Haus Tamburan for a traditional dance ceremony.
+Following our visit to the sanctuary, we visit the local Haus Tamburan (Spirit House) for a traditional dance ceremony.

 Day 10: Fly to Wewak

 After some free time this morning, we transfer to the airport this afternoon for our flight to Wewak.
 On arrival in Wewak, we transfer to our hotel for check-in and dinner this evening.

 Day 11: To Sepik River

 This morning we drive to Pagwi on the Sepik River.
 The drive can take between 5 and 6 hours as we visit markets and viewpoints along the way.
 Arriving in Pagwi, we board motorized dugout canoes and travel down river to Palimbe village, home of the crocodile cult, and set up for our next two nights in the village.